Introducing The Scutoid — A Newly Discovered Shape Hiding Inside Our Bodies

 - pop_star_loomeralmost 4 yearsThat thing is in me!
 Ewwwww

-- Mason b.about 5 yearsThat was awesome l really what to learn more👍
+- Mason b.over 5 yearsThat was awesome l really what to learn more👍

 - Harishover 5 yearsNice awsome